 “Fine, squirt.”
 Thomas handed him his coat and opened the door.
 “You first.”
 John didn’t move forward out of the door.
 Thomas turned back to see someone standing in the door.

 “Hello,” Corran said.
-“I know we were supposed to meet after winter but I heard somebody was asking too many questions about the wolf-skin wearers.
+“I know we were supposed to meet after winter but I heard somebody was asking too many questions.
 Are you alright?”

 “They’re werewolves,” Thomas replied curtly.
 “They killed Jane and expected me to just sit tight and not find out who they were.
 Then, when I kept trying to find out where they’re staying they mauled me under a full moon.
 I would’ve died if it wasn’t for John here.
 I’m not sure how many days ago it was, I was pretty sick for a while there.”